 - a dog who reacts to noises while at home;

 - a smartphone or tablet that can send a signal to wireless speakers; and

 - wireless speakers

 What I’m going to describe is called sound masking, and it is kind of like the auditory counterpart to putting up window film.
-But it can be a lot more expensive, except if you already have this stuff.
-Then my particular solution costs only $1.99.
+Because I already had a smartphone and wireless speakers, my solution cost only $1.99 for the app.

 The idea is to buy a sound generating app that includes white noise, beach or ocean waves, or another wide spectrum noise (randomish noise with lots of frequencies), and looping capabilities.
 That is, it will play this noise over and over seamlessly until you tell it to stop.

 If you play that through your speakers, you can mask at least some of the outdoor noises that might cause your dog to react.
 My dog reacts to some engine noises, car doors closing, joggers going by, and people talking or shouting.
 Putting on the noise generator can mask a lot of that.
 Not all, but a lot.

 This is a management technique, in that you are not seeking to train the dog or change their emotional response.
 You are just controlling the environment to limit their exposure to things that scare them.
 Working on sound phobias with desensitization and counterconditioning can help your dog actually recover from the fear, but in the meantime, this can be a big help.

 But wait, you say.
 Isn’t there special music you can buy to relax your dog?
 Yes there is, and lots of it.
 I don’t use it for three reasons.